-Graduate students who expect to graduate in December or May must file an Application and Audit for Graduation with the School of Graduate Studies and Research for review as noted in the Academic Calendar.
-Upon review and approval from the Dean, School of Graduate Studies and Research, the application and audit will be forwarded to the Office of Registration and Records by their noted deadline.
+Graduate students who expect to graduate in December or May must file an Application and Audit for Graduation with Graduate Studies and Research for review as noted in the Academic Calendar.
+Upon review and approval from the Dean, Graduate Studies and Research, the application and audit will be forwarded to the Office of Registration and Records by its noted deadline.